 Published by Jorge G. Álvarez-Romero

-My research explores theoretical and methodological aspects of decision-making problems associated with an integrated land-sea planning approach, such as integrating cross-system threats (e.g. how land-based threats affect marine and coastal spatial prioritization), identifying co-benefits and trade-offs associated with different land/water uses and management decisions (e.g. spatial congruence between local and downstream conservation values), and improving collaboration among stakeholders with diverse (and sometimes conflicting) objectives across the land-sea interface.
-My current research includes participatory scenario planning to inform integrated catchment management, studying collaboration networks supporting planning for land-water use and management, and designing marine reserve networks considering ecological connectivity and the effects of climate change.
-I am working at the ARC Centre of Excellence for Coral Reef Studies as part of the Conservation Planning Research Group.
-View all posts by Jorge Alvarez-Romero
+My research explores theoretical and methodological aspects of decision-making problems associated with an integrated land-sea planning approach.
+For example, cost-effective mitigation of cross-system threats (e.g. land-based pollution affecting marine and freshwater ecosystems), identifying co-benefits and trade-offs associated with different land/water uses and management decisions (e.g. spatial congruence between local and downstream land values), and improving collaboration among stakeholders with diverse (and sometimes conflicting) objectives across the land-sea interface.
+My current research includes participatory scenario planning to inform integrated catchment management, studying collaboration networks supporting planning for land-water use and management, and designing marine reserve networks considering ecological connectivity and the effects of global warming.
+View all posts by Jorge G. Álvarez-Romero